It Hit Me Like a Wall of Bricks

 You will become a happy non-smoker (other things being equal) merely by stopping smoking.

-And what about the dreaded cravings?
+What about the dreaded cravings?

 Ninety-four per cent of smokers who try to quit, fail because they don’t know how to manage their cravings.